CliveWongTohSoon/PatternRecognition2018/Coursework2/README.md

 - Evaluate a model trained by Siamese network.
 Loads a model from 'model' directory and perform KNN and K-means evaluation.

 # User Instruction
+1. Clone repository from this Github link: https://github.com/CliveWongTohSoon/PatternRecognition2018.git.
+The code is contained in the Coursework2 directory.
+2. The following python packages are needed: ujson, sklearn, scipy, matplotlib, tensorflow, pandas, numpy and metric-learn.
-1. Download CW2_data.zip and extract contents into 'assets'.
+3. Download provided dataset CW2\_data.zip and extract contents into a directory 'assets'.
+The assets directory should be in the Coursework2 directory.
-2. Run baseline.py, pca.py, lda.py or itml.py to train and evaluate metric-learning methods of interest.
+4. Run baseline.py, pca.py, lda.py or itml.py to train and evaluate metric-learning methods of interest.
-3. Run siamese_train.py to train neural network.
+5. Run siamese\_train.py to train neural network.
 Models will be saved in 'model' and can be used for evaluation.
 The default save period is 200.
-4. Run siamese_test.py to test neural network.
-Open the file and change the variable 'test_model' to evaluate that particular model.
+6. Run siamese\_test.py to test neural network.
+Open the file and change the variable 'test\_model' to evaluate that particular model.
 The folder contains some trained models that can be used for testing.